Postal (video game): Re-releases, ports, and source code

-In 2015, the developers announced that they will release the source code of the game "if someone promises to port it to the Dreamcast".
-In June 2016 the developers gave the source code to a community developer who ported the game to Linux for the OpenPandora handheld.
-On December 28, 2016, the source code was released on Bitbucket under the GNU GPL-2.0-only.
+In August 2015, RWS announced that it would release the source code of the game "if someone promises to port it to the Dreamcast".
+In June 2016, RWS gave the source code to a community developer who ported the game to the OpenPandora handheld.
+On December 28, 2016, the source code was released on Bitbucket under the GNU GPL-2.0-only license.
+An anniversary update with community-contributed improvements was released in November 2017, restoring legacy game features like multiplayer via LAN and the exclusive content from the Japanese release.
+The game became freeware on digital platforms in December 2019, and the source code was republished to GitHub in February 2024.